High Wycombe: Demography

 According to the 2011 census, the parliamentary constituency of Wycombe consists of approximately 108,000 people.
 White British people comprised 67.2% of the constituency's population.
 The next largest group in the constituency were Pakistanis, who comprised 11.8% of the population.
 52.3% of the population were Christians, 24% were no religion and 13.4% were Muslim.
 Wycombe is home to the largest population of Vincentians in the United Kingdom.

 65.7% of the constituency owned their own home either outright or with a mortgage.
 14.6% were social renters and 17% were private renters.
 15.8% of households in the constituency did not own an automobile.

 Governance

 Parliamentary constituency

 Wycombe's political history extends back to 1295.
-The Wycombe Constituency has continuously elected Conservative Members of Parliament since 1951.
+The Wycombe Constituency had continuously elected Conservative Members of Parliament since 1951 until the Labour Party was voted in during the May 2024 general election.

 High Wycombe has been home to two Prime Ministers: